peter-kehl/axum_csv_to_json/README.md

 -- with https://docs.rs/axum-test-helper/0.1.0/axum_test_helper (updated 4 weeks ago, 1 contributor), or
 -- with https://github.com/tokio-rs/axum/blob/main/examples/testing/src/main.rs (more bolierplate)
 - consider replacing Serde-based CSV parser with a custom parser later (may be worthwhile if no other dependancy needs Serde, then avoiding Serde speeds up build times, hence local dev & CI times)
-- consider generating JSON on our own later (again, more worthwhile if we don't need Serde for anything else)
+- consider a custom JSON generator later (again, more worthwhile if we don't need Serde for anything else)
 - local & CI to be reproducible
 -- `cargo-run-bin` with `Makefile.toml` to make build & CI process independent of locally installed cargo packages -- auto-generate OpenAPI and compare it to what is in GIT (with `git diff`), fail if different